kentontroy/CDP7_MultinodeDeployment/README.md

 # CDP7_MultinodeDeployment
-Automation for CDP Datacenter 7.x multinode deployment with Kerberos, KMS and TLS
+Automation for Cloudera Data Platform 7.x multinode deployment with Kerberos, KMS and TLS

 CDP Multinode script using Docker on Mac/Windows 10 This will create brand new 5 instances on AWS( 1 -4xlarge for master and 3- 2xlarge worker nodes and 1- xlarge gateway node)